hlovatt/Concurrency-Utilities/README.md

               posTerminal.get // Wait for each POS terminal simulation to finish.
           }

-  8. See if `DispatchWorkItem` would be a better implementation for `Future`.
+  10. See if `DispatchWorkItem` would be a better implementation for `Future`?
+  11. Is it worth providing non-seeded versions of `map` etc.?

 ## Copyright and License
 Copyright © 2017 Howard Lovatt.
 Creative Commons Attribution 4.0 International License.